unitaryfund/mitiq/CONTRIBUTING.md

 You can begin contributing to `mitiq` code by raising an [issue](https://github.com/unitaryfund/mitiq/issues/new), reporting a bug or proposing a new feature request, using the labels to organize it.
-Please use `mitiq.about.about()` to document your dependencies and working environment.
+Please use `mitiq.about()` to document your dependencies and working environment.

 ## Opening a pull request
 You can open a [pull request](https://github.com/unitaryfund/mitiq/pulls) by pushing changes from a local branch, explaining the bug fix or new feature.